promptdojo_

 pets[10] # IndexError: list index out of range

 There's no "default" or "empty string" fallback.
 Python raises an exception.
-This is one of the top three runtime errors you'll see in AI-generated code, and the fix is always the same: check the length first, or use a method that has a default (we'll cover dict.get later for the dict version).
+It is a common runtime error in AI-generated code, and the fix is always the same: check the length first, or use a method that has a default (we'll cover dict.get later for the dict version).

 Run the editor and watch the four prints. luna, moose, biscuit, biscuit — index 2 and index -1 line up in a 3-item list.